 In the past days I have watched a lot of 30C3 talks that I missed to attend in person.
 Getting a brain update of what is really going on in this world is what I enjoy.
-A well deserved break from politiians’ lies and mass media.
-One of the talks (technically not from the 30C3 but the GPN) I came across was about social engineering.
+A well deserved break from politicians’ lies and mass media.
+One of the talks I came across was about social engineering.
 And just today yet another idiot in the world showed me that some people have become stupid enough to hack themselves.
 This is what I call reverse social engineering.

 Corporate human hacking

 I used to study psychology as a secondary subject at university and am thus also interested in “hacking people” as the speaker called it.
 I don’t intend to spoof anyone but I wanted to be aware of the daily tricks that others may use to hack me.
 After all social engineering is a serious threat in today’s IT-driven world.
 Why spend thousands of bucks on high-tech hardware to get to other people’s data when exploiting their fundamental psychological bugs placed there by evolution is much easier.
 If you are remotely familiar with the matter you probably know that social engineering works very well.
 A while ago I have been working at a corporation that once paid hackers for spoofing the employees and trying to get to classified information.
 They were supposed to find out how resilient the employees were against such attacks.
 They wrote a dialer to scan the network for hidden maintenance accesses and also recorded when a human picked up the phone.
 It worked well.
 I don’t know how much the hackers actually learned but it scared me already how well it worked.